katrilh/calculator/README.md

     {
 	"expression":"(20 - 50) * (2 * -66 / 4) - 1"
 	}
-Note that the datatype of the expression is a string.

 If everything goes smoothly you should get a response on the following format:

     {
     "result": "989.0"
     }

+*Note that the datatype of the expression is a string*

 **Viewing previous expression**

 If you wish to view all previous expression (aka display the`calc.json` file), make a GET request to `/history`.
 This will return something like this:

 	{